 You may wish to raise a concern in confidence under this procedure.
 If you ask Sakhalin Energy to protect your identity, it will not be disclosed without your consent.
 Details of submissions and allegations will remain secure within the team responsible for investigating your concerns.
-However, the situation may arise where it will not be possible to resolve the matter without revealing your identity (for instance where you are required to give evidence in court).
+However, the situation may arise where your identity information should be disclosed (for instance where you are required to give evidence in court).
 The investigative team will discuss with you whether and how best to proceed.